LilithTundrus/e621-API-Docs/README.md

 ## User-Agent Requirements

 Making any requests to the e621 API **requires** a user-agent string.
 Making this something helpful like your username + project can help e621 get in touch with you if issues arise.
+(EX: `my-username/myproject-1.0`)

 **NOTE**: Impersonating a browser user-agent will quickly have your IP address blocked from API access by e621.
 </br>